daniel-tan-wc/US-Inflation-Rates-Capstone-/README.md

-# US-Inflation-Rates-Capstone-
+# US-Inflation-Rates-Capstone-Project
-Using FbProphet to forecast US Inflation rates
+This is a Capstone project using a Timeseries ML model (FbProphet) to forecast US Inflation rates in 2023.

 ## Dataset Description